smarty/changelog/cloud/international-street-api.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## 3.3.1 - 2022-09-06

+CHANGES:

+- Updated logic for countries that use Super Administrative Area.
+Removed SVN from the S.A.A. country list.
+- Fixed a miscalculation of the changes field for Locality and Admin area.
+- Improved CAN results for freeform queries.

 ## 3.3.0 - 2022-08-23

 CHANGES: